-Note: It is strongly recommended that the student consult with Clarkson College Student Financial Services prior to dropping any classes.
+Note: It is strongly recommended that students consult with a Clarkson College Student Financial Services representative prior to dropping any classes.
 Dropping credit hours may create serious financial problems.
+A student may be required to repay a portion of federal financial aid if he or she withdraws from classes.